BasileRaiwet/BasileRaiwet/README.md

 # Hi there 👋
 I'm Basile and I'm a fullstack web developer from Brussels.
-I actually work with React for medium to large scale projects.
-I also develop fullstack web applications using MERN stack.
+I'm actually doing stuff with React at [Vox Teneo](https://www.voxteneo.com/) on medium to large scale projects.
+I've a deep interest about everything who improve the user experience ( recent web app technologies such as next or gatsby / accessibility / SEO / web animations ).

 ## Values and strengths
 > “Your time is limited, so don’t waste it living someone else’s life. <br/>